Timothy Woods

 bone broth on carnivore diet

-Bone broth is a nice little secret that our dietician friend introduced for this carnivore diet list for long-term use.
+Bone broth is a nice little secret that our dietician friend introduced for this carnivore diet food list for long-term use.

 It tastes good, satisfies your hunger, is easily prepared, and can be bought.